-Subjects must give their informed consent before being entered into a trial*.
+Trial participants must give their informed consent before they are entered into a trial*.
 Consent should be obtained before the first trial-specific activity is undertaken.
-For Clinical Trials of Investigational Medicinal Products (CTIMPs), Schedule 1 of The Medicines for Human Use (Clinical Trials) Regulations 2004 describes the requirements for consent.
+For Clinical Trials of Investigational Medicinal Products (CTIMPs), Schedule 1 of the Clinical Trials Regulations (as amended) are the requirements for consent.

 Access of Patient Information for Research Without Consent

 In certain research studies, there may be sufficient justification to access confidential patient information without consent.
 Section 251 of the NHS Act 2006 allows the Secretary of State for Health to make regulations to set aside the common law duty of confidentiality for defined medical purposes.
-The HRA took on responsibility for Section 251 and has established the Confidentiality Advisory Group (CAG).
+The HRA took responsibility for Section 251 and established the Confidentiality Advisory Group (CAG).

 - The Clinical Trials Transformation Initiative (CTTI), a US public-private partnership, has produced guidance and tools relating to informed consent.

-- INVOLVE: Public Involvement in Research: Impact on Ethical Aspects of Research (PDF, 528 KB)
+- INVOLVE: Public Involvement in Research: Impact on Ethical Aspects of Research (PDF, 528 KB).